Timensider/churn-prediction-streaming-service/README.md

 # Churn Prediction for a Video Streaming Service

 This project builds and evaluates machine learning models to predict **customer churn** for a video streaming subscription service.
-It was originally inspired by a Coursera capstone challenge but has since been extended to explore advanced techniques and additional evaluation strategies.
+It was originally inspired by a Coursera capstone challenge but has since been extended to explore advanced modeling techniques, automated hyperparameter tuning, and model explainability.

 ---

 ## Project Overview

-Churn — the likelihood of a customer canceling their subscription — is a major concern for any subscription-based business.
+Churn — the likelihood of a customer canceling their subscription — is a critical metric for any subscription-based business.

-This project aims to predict churn probabilities using features derived from customer behavior and history.
-A classifier is trained to output **well-calibrated probabilities** of churn.
+This project aims to:
+ - Train a classifier to predict churn likelihood.
+ - Output well-calibrated churn probabilities.
+ - Analyze performance and key drivers of customer retention.

 ### Dataset Structure

 - `train.csv`: labeled dataset with customer features and a churn label
-- `test.csv`: unlabeled dataset (no `y` column); predictions are evaluated externally using ROC-AUC
+- `test.csv`: Unlabeled dataset; evaluated externally via ROC-AUC.

 > ⚠️ **Note**: The dataset is not included in this repository due to Coursera content policies.
-> The notebook retains all code, visualizations, and results to showcase modeling ability.
+> However, the notebook retains all code, visualizations, and model results to fully demonstrate the solution.
 > If you have access to the original dataset, the notebook will run end-to-end.

 ---